-My top Cozumel dive sites for spotting green sea turtles are Palancar Gardens, Tormentos, and Dalila.
+My top local dive sites for spotting green sea turtles are Palancar Gardens, Tormentos, and Dalila.

 Loggerhead Sea Turtles in Cozumel

-Finally, another sea turtle species that lives and nests on Cozumel is the mighty loggerhead turtle.
+Finally, another sea turtle species that lives and nests around the island is the mighty loggerhead turtle.

 Unlike the green sea turtles’ shells, the loggerheads’ shells are often full of old-growth algae and have barnacle shells along for the ride.
 Several here even have distinctive scars and marks of past injuries (likely from boat propellers), making them identifiable.
 Definitely sad, but also a testament to their strength and survival skills.

-Cozumel divers can definitely bump into a huge loggerhead on any of our reefs, though based on my experience, loggerhead encounters are less common than with the greens or the hawksbills.
+Scuba divers can definitely bump into a huge loggerhead sea turtle in Cozumel on any of our reefs, though based on my experience, loggerhead encounters are less common than with the greens or the hawksbills.

 If you’re interested in volunteering to help Cozumel’s sea turtles, keep reading for more information below.
-Hundreds of green sea turtles and loggerhead sea turtles both lay thousands of eggs on Cozumel’s southern and eatern shores every summer, and volunteers help record the nests, protect them, and help shepard new baby hatchlings to the open ocean.
+Hundreds of green sea turtles and loggerhead sea turtles both lay thousands of eggs on the southern and eastern shores every summer, and volunteers help guard the designated Cozumel turtle sanctuary areas, record the nests, protect them, and help shepherd new baby hatchlings to the open ocean.

 Diving With Sea Turtles In Cozumel